modir/using-laminas-framework-book/version2/docs/routing.md

 of the route in the priority list (routes with higher priority will be visited first).
 If you omit the `priority` key, the routes will be visited in the LIFO [^lifo] order.

-I> Routes having equal priority will be visited in the LIFO order.
-Thus, for the best performance, you should I> register routes that will match most often in the last turn, and least common routes should be registered first.
+> Routes having equal priority will be visited in the LIFO order.
+Thus, for the best performance, you should
+> register routes that will match most often in the last turn, and least common routes should be registered first.

 [^lifo]: LIFO (stands for Last In, First Out) is used to organize items in a stack, where
          the topmost item, which is added last, is taken out first.